olavr-dev/olavr-dev/README.md

 **💻`Web Developer` 🧑‍💻 `Programmer` 🎨 `Designer`**

 I am a web developer from the south-western part of Norway.
 I am really passionate about coding and learning how all the `0`'s and `1`'s fit together.
-Join me on my quest to solve whatever real-life problems I encounter with code.
-All coding projects are built from the ground up by me unless mentioned otherwise.
+Join me on my quest to solve whatever real-life problems I encounter using code.
+All my projects are built from the ground up by me unless mentioned otherwise.

 ---